 The accommodation is self-catering, and you are responsible for buying and preparing your own food, as well as doing your own washing up and keeping the kitchen clean.
 Items such as toilet paper, washing up liquid and laundry detergent are not provided, so you will also need to shop for these.
 The tap water in the camp is clean and drinkable, and hot water is available.
 Fridge and freezer space is provided, but these are shared between house mates.
 Pillows, pillow cases, and a fitted sheet are provided but you need to bring a sleeping bag and towels.
 You are required to keep your own living and working space clean and tidy.
 This includes your house, office space and any communal areas you might use.

-Participants are transported to Alldays once every two weeks at no extra cost to draw cash, buy their groceries, and other necessary things.
+Volunteers are transported to Alldays once a week at no extra cost to draw cash, buy their groceries, and other necessary things.
 Only the necessities are stocked in Alldays shops.

 Your laundry is also your own responsibility.
 We have a shared laundry machine in camp, or there is a laundromat in Alldays.

 The research camp is powered by power lines and electricity is available.
 Each assistant receives a quota for the electricity.
 You may go above the quota should you wish, but this will be at your own cost.
 Currently, the rate of electricity is around R1.20 per unit.
 The power operates at 220 volts.
 It is possible to recharge mobile phones, batteries, laptops, etc. but you will need to bring your own adapters.

 It is possible to access our Wi-Fi internet from anywhere in the research camp if you bring your own laptop.
 The internet is free of charge, paid for by the Primate and Predator Project.
 However, because internet bandwidth is limited, there are rules and limitations to usage which will be explained to you upon arrival.